OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 If the majority of the ports are shown as "closed" (i.e, they return a `RST` packet in response to the initial `SYN` packet) then this suggests that the server may not be protected by a firewall.
 If the ports are shown as "filtered" (i.e, no response is received when sending a `SYN` packet to an unused port) then a firewall is most likely to be in place.

-Additionally, if inappropriate services are exposed to the world (such as SMTP, IMAP, MySQL, etc), this suggests that either there is not firewall in place, or that the firewall is badly configured.
+Additionally, if inappropriate services are exposed to the world (such as SMTP, IMAP, MySQL, etc), this suggests that either there is no firewall in place, or that the firewall is badly configured.

 #### Network Intrusion Detection and Prevention System